-- The day after you give birth if the baby is early. - Automatically if you go off sick in the last 4 weeks before your due date.
+- The day after you give birth if the baby is early. - Automatically if you are off work because of a pregnancy-related illness the last 4 weeks before your due date, unless it is mutually agreed to delay it.

 5.2.
 Claiming maternity leave